Blocked isocyanates

-Blocked isocyanates are organic compounds that have their isocyanate functionality chemically blocked to control reactivity.
-They are the product of an isocyanate moiety (nearly always a di-isocyanate) and a suitable blocking agent.
+Blocked isocyanates are organic compounds that have their isocyanate functionality chemically blocked—meaning its reactivity is controlled.
+They are the product of the reaction of an isocyanate moiety (nearly always a di-isocyanate) and a suitable blocking agent.
 It may also be a polyurethane prepolymer that is NCO terminated but this functionality has also been chemically reacted with a blocking agent.

 They are usually used in polyurethane applications but not always.
 They are extensively used in industrial applications such as coatings, sealants and adhesives.

 Overview

 A blocked isocyanate can be added to materials that would normally react with the isocyanate such as polyols.
 They do not react at normal ambient room temperature.
 A formulation containing a blocked isocyanate is a single component material (and thus usually considered more convenient) but reacts like a two-component product but will not react until heated to the temperature required for activation which varies depending on the blocking agent.
 The shelf lives when stored at ambient temperature have been reported as good.
 On heating up to the activation temperature, cure can be as short as 20 minutes depending on the blocking agent and other formulation parameters.

 Blocked isocyanates are particularly useful in products with a dual cure mechanisms.
 As an example, Ultraviolet light initiates the polymerization of an acrylate based polymer that contains hydroxy groups on the polymer backbone.
 The system would also contain an isocyanate blocked with a malonate.
 This is now a one-component system.
 When heat is applied, the polymerization is initiated.
 Higher temperatures then unblock the isocyanate, allowing the cure and crosslinking of the urethane.